Continue to content

 This award has been made possible with an unrestricted grant from Gilead-Kite to support research in the field of cellular therapies in hematological disease.

-The call for applications for the Gilead Award 2025 is now CLOSED.
+The call for applications for the Gilead Award 2026 is now Open!

 Researchers working in hematology are invited to submit their project on behalf of their department and apply for the Gilead Cell Therapy Grants.
 All information on rules and regulations are available on the homepage, as is the application form.